Aircoookie/WLED-Docs/docs/features/macros.md

 Primary color hue | 200
 Segment N opacity | 0-32

-This potentiometer should be supplied 3.3V and GND, with it's output supplied to A0 (or any other ADC pin you specify), reccomended 10KΩ or greater.
+This potentiometer should be supplied 3.3V and GND, with it's output supplied to A0 (or any other ADC pin you specify), recommended 10KΩ or greater.

+!!! info "Do not use ESP32 ADC2 GPIO pins for analog buttons"
+    On ESP8266, you can only have a single analog button on pin A0, the pin set in the settings UI is ignored.
+    On ESP32, only ADC1 pins will work for analog input while WiFi is active (pins 32-39).
+ADC2 pins will not work.

 ### Global brightness